brooklynrail/brooklynrail-platform/content/people/jessica-morgan-1.md

 name: Jessica Morgan
 first_name: Jessica
 last_name: Morgan
-short_bio: Director of Dia Art Foundation since January 2015, **Jessica Morgan** was named Nathalie de Gunzburg Director in October 2017.
+short_bio: Nathalie de Gunzburg Director of Dia Art Foundation **Jessica Morgan** was named Nathalie de Gunzburg Director in October 2017.
 Prior to this, Morgan was The Daskalopoulos Curator, International Art, at Tate Modern in London from 2010 to 2014, and was Curator at Tate from 2002 to 2010.
 Morgan played a key role in the growth of Tate’s collection—driving the development of the museum’s holdings of mid-century and emerging art from North America, the Middle East, North Africa, and South Asia.
 Morgan was previously Chief Curator at the Institute of Contemporary Art, Boston, and a curator at the Museum of Contemporary Art, Chicago.
 She has published extensively in Artforum and Parkett as well as other journals and scholarly publications.
 portraits:
   - media: 2021/04/jessica-morgan
 ---